 4. Not Keeping the Focus on Integrative and Functional Medicine Education

 When interviewing for an Integrative and Functional Medicine job, understanding the importance of relating answers to this particular field is crucial, especially when it comes to your education.
-As mentioned in a previous blog post outlining the four resume mistakes to avoid, if you want to gain the attention of the hiring manager in the Integrative and Functional Medicine realm, make sure to include in your resume your education within the field in a manner that is easy to identify.
-Don’t hide your education deep in your resume or at the bottom.
-Getting an education specifically in this field sets you apart and shows your dedication to working in patient-centered care.
+If you want to gain the attention of the hiring manager in the Integrative and Functional Medicine realm, make sure to include in your resume your education within the field in a manner that is easy to identify.
 A hiring manager will always give you a closer look when they see evidence of this.

 In addition to previous educational pursuits, it’s also important to outline what continuing education you plan on participating in to further your growth in the field.
 I often have to dig to find out what initiative candidates have taken to acquire their Functional Medicine education and how they continue to learn and stay abreast of the latest research (listening to podcasts, reading books, etc.).

 5. Not Conveying Initiative